catch-design/php-js-dev-test/README.md

     - you need to install docker-compose

 # Running the app
-    - $ docker-compose up --build db customerapi
+    - $ docker-compose up --build db customerapi web
     - load some data into the db (c.f. command below)

 # Loading Data